edtireli/JuliaSet-Holomorphic-dynamics/README.md

 In the above case we choose the famous Mandelbrot set.
 A plot will then appear, showing the Julia set for your function.
 Click to zoom and investigate the fractal's complexity.
 See below for the given example:

 ![Mandelbrot](https://github.com/edtireli/JuliaSet-Holomorphic-dynamics/assets/129996957/83191e32-8aa8-4d11-8615-4db257a887a8)
+and see below for an example of a region of the Mandelbrot set above - can you find it on your own?
 ![Mandelbrot_1](https://github.com/edtireli/JuliaSet-Holomorphic-dynamics/assets/129996957/fa7a2ba0-66ba-4f20-8297-9344d34e1fcb)

 ## Contributing